WebcookDev/carousel-module/README.md

 Carousel module for homepages.

-Requires Bootsrap

 INSTALLATION
 -----------

-Add this line into your compser.json file.
+Add this line into your composer.json file.

 ```
 "webcms2/carousel-module" : "0.*@dev"